 Latin Music: A Living Culture for Hispanics

 When I invite friends home, music plays a main role on creating an adequate atmosphere for the occasion.
-At the beginning of the gathering, we may play Latin music that will incite enjoyment and socialization over wine, beer, or margaritas.
+At the beginning of the gathering, we may play Latin music that incites enjoyment and socialization.
+This is a great way to enjoy the music over wine, beer, or margaritas.
 At that point, I may play some Salsa, Ranchera, Latin pop, and/or Vallenato.

-Then, when we are ready to eat, I may switch to the more mellow Latin Jazz, Bachata, and/or Boleros with Trios music.
-And after we’ve eaten and had the “sobre-mesa” (table conversation after eating), we may feel like dancing or singing along to danceable Merengue, Cumbia, and Rock in Spanish.
+Then, when we are ready to eat, I may switch to the more mellow Latin Jazz, Bachata, or Boleros with Trios music.
+And after we’ve eaten and had the “sobre-mesa” (table conversation after eating), we may feel like dancing or singing along.
+For that, I can play a danceable Merengue, Cumbia, or even Latin Rock.

 Music is one of our main ways to express our culture.
 Here is the definition of “culture” by the Merriam-Webster dictionary: